KIT-CMS/CROWN/docs/sphinx_source/correction_manager.rst

 - correctionlib files of type ``correction::CompoundCorrection`` using the :cpp:func:`correctionManager::CorrectionManager::loadCompoundCorrection` function
 - json files using the :cpp:func:`correctionManager::CorrectionManager::loadjson` function

-A Documentation of all CorrectionManager functions can be found in :ref:`Namespace: Correctionmanager`
+A Documentation of all Correction Manager functions can be found in :ref:`Namespace:Correctionmanager`

-Requrired Changes
+Required Changes
 ******************

-Using the CorrectionManager slightly changes the signature of CROWN functions.
-In the following, one simple example is shown, how to use the CorrectionManager in a CROWN executable.
+Using the Correction Manager slightly changes the signature of CROWN functions.
+In the following, one simple example is shown, how to use the Correction Manager in a CROWN executable.

 Python Producer Old